-This baby blanket is very beginner-friendly and uses the grit stitch—which is just single crochet!
+This baby blanket is very beginner-friendly and uses the grit stitch—which is a modified version of single crochet!
 This is a great stitch to learn if you are already comfortable with regular single crochet and you are ready to learn more stitch variations where stitches are skipped (think moss or mesh stitch.)
 I would put the grit stitch in there and you only have to remember one stitch.

 This blanket is made with Red Heart Hygge Charm.
 It’s an acrylic soft yarn with a little bit of sparkle. ✨

 Red Heart Hygge Charm* (97% acrylic, 3% other fibers, 198 g/7 oz, 395 meters/432 yards)